abhinav100499/CoolerOS/README.md

-# ESP32 Cooler Controller
+# CoolerOS

-A smart cooler controller with scheduling, timer, and web interface.
+**ESP32 Cooler Controller** A smart cooler controller with scheduling, timer, and web interface.

 ## Features